 Everyone can benefit from content marketing, even if you think you can’t

 I was at a networking event recently and somebody asked what I did.
-I explained I help businesses with their content marketing and copywriting.
+I explained I help businesses build a brand with content marketing and copywriting.

-After some discussion, they said that content marketing wouldn’t work for their business as what they do is boring and nobody would be interested in reading what they’ve got to say – they worked in car finance.
+After some discussion, they said that this wouldn’t work for their business as what they do is boring and nobody would be interested in reading what they’ve got to say – they worked in car finance.

-I believe that any business can use content marketing to support their business goals, but before we get into that, first let’s see why businesses should be focusing on content marketing.
+I believe that any business can use content marketing to support their business goals, but before we get into that, first let’s see why businesses should be focusing on building a brand using content marketing.

 Reasons to focus on content marketing